-IF YOU ARE SUFFERING A BEHAVIORAL HEALTH EMERGENCY PLEASE CALL 911 IMMEDIATELY
+IF YOU ARE SUFFERING A BEHAVIORAL HEALTH COUNSELING EMERGENCY PLEASE CALL 911 IMMEDIATELY

 While her medical center experience is diverse, including stand-alone, community owned facilities as well as large multi-facility organizations Karen has always worked within integrated delivery systems.

 Karen has been a part of the Weld/Larimer Crisis Intervention Teams (CIT), first joining the steering committee in 2004.

 She has been a CIT trainer since the establishment of the first Weld/Larimer class, a coalition which later expanded to include Boulder County.
 She became a Mental Health Consultant for the Hostage Negotiations Team of Larimer County Sheriff’s Office in 2013, completing the FBI Negotiations course in September of that year.
 Karen also responds to crisis negotiation calls in Boulder County through the Longs Peak Crisis Negotiators, as well as in Weld County.